How To Use the DigitalOcean Console to Access your Droplet

 Logging In with the Console

-A virtual console will be created in your browser window.
-Click on the console screen and press ENTER to ensure that the login prompt has focus:
+When the console opens, click the console screen and press ENTER to ensure that the login prompt has focus:

 At the login prompt, enter the user you want to log in as.
-This should typically be the
+This will typically be the

-You should now be logged in to your Droplet.
-You now have the opportunity to reset any misbehaving configuration files or services in order to restore network access.
+Once you've successfully entered your credentials and, if required, set a new password, you should be logged in to your Droplet.
+From here, you can reset misbehaving configuration files or services in order to restore network access.

 Using the DigitalOcean console allows you to log in regardless of your Droplet's networking configuration or the availability of its remote administration services.
 Working through a browser window may not be ideal for managing your server day-to-day, but it is a great way to restore access to your server.